evrythng/epcis2.js/README.md

 1. Before deploying, make sure to run the linter: `npm run lint`.

 2. Make sure to run the unit tests: `npm run test`.

+### Versioning

+When contributing, please make sure to update the version of the library in the `package.json` file.
+You'll also need to update the CDN links in the `README` as well as the `example/web-example/index.html` file.